Swalih-t/We-Chat/README.md

 # We-Chat
-This is my first Nodejs socket io and peerjs project.
-Simple video calling app.
-I used peer js for creating web socket connection.
-And ejs for front end
+Simple video calling app using Node js

+### Modules Used
+- Nodejs express, http to create server.
+- Socket.io to make connection between client and server.
+- PeerJs for media call connection